Angry and divided, S.Korea mourns on anniversary of ferry disaster

 Park's prime minister was booed off by an angry crowd when he tried to visit the memorial altar in Ansan, home of Danwon High School, which lost 250 of its students on a class trip.

-Park was heckled in Jindo, where she paid her respects at the dock lined with yellow flags carrying messages for the victims against the backdrop of a windy sea.
+Park was heckled at the port in Jindo, where she paid her respects at the dock lined with yellow flags carrying messages for the victims.

-She said the government would begin preparing to raise the 6,800-tonne submerged ship, her clearest indication of a plan to recover it.
+She said the government would begin preparing to raise the 6,800-tonne submerged ship, her clearest indication yet that the government would try to recover it.
 The families and political opponents have accused the government of dragging its feet.

 "I earnestly ask that we step beyond the pain of the Sewol, overcome the adversity and trial and go on the road of creating a new country," Park said.